 The net remaining increase in ME&A expenses for the year of \$4,207,000 was primarily driven by the restoration of salary and wage reductions effected in fiscal 2010, higher benefit costs, increased travel, higher project related expenses and a continued emphasis on the Company's product development program.
 As announced in June 2009, the Company implemented various measures which included a reduction of annual base salaries of the Company's salaried employees including all executive officers, removal of the fiscal 2010 bonus/incentive plan, changes to several benefit programs, an across-the-board reduction of marketing, advertising, travel and entertainment expenses, and staff reductions and layoffs.
 The significant increase in stock-based compensation versus the prior year (\$5,641,000) was driven by the accrual for performance-based awards granted in fiscal 2011, a catch-up accrual for performance-based awards granted in fiscal 2010 and the impact of the significant increase in the Company's stock price (+340%) on the cash-based performance stock unit awards.
-The Company began accruing the performance-based awards granted in fiscal 2010 and the impact of the significant increase in the Company's stock price (+340%) on the cash-based performance stock unit awards.
-The Company began accruing the performance-based awards granted in fiscal 2010 due to the shortfall against performance targets, resulting in the required "catch-up" accrual for the fiscal 2010 awards.
+The Company began accruing the performance-based awards granted in fiscal 2009 and 2010 at the maximum payout level in fiscal 2011 due to the strong improvement in operating results.
+No accrual was recorded for performance awards in fiscal 2010 due to the shortfall against performance targets, resulting in the required "catch-up" accrual for the fiscal 2010 awards.
 For additional information on the Company's stock-based compensation, see Note K of the Notes to the Consolidated Financial Statements.